Jeanelle C. Moore: Career and public life

 Moore was the first governor's wife in North Carolina to have a full-time secretary and maintain her own office in the North Carolina Executive Mansion.
 She called her first press conference at a luncheon to announce the formation of the Executive Mansion Fine Arts Advisory Committee, which she established to promote awareness for the need of historic preservation and restoration, and fundraise to provide furnishings, decorations and works of art for the official residence.
 The first meeting was held on November 12, 1965.
 She hired Lorraine Pearce, who was formerly the White House curator, to develop a preservation plan for the executive mansion.
 Moore hosted a tea on June 20, 1966, with representatives from all one-hundred North Carolinian counties in order to launch a fundraising campaign for furnishings in the mansion's public rooms.
 The committee was later established as a state statutory committee in the North Carolina Department of Natural and Cultural Resources.
 Her work led to the mansion's addition to the National Register of Historic Places in 1970.
+Around 1968, Moore had the Strauss chandelier, which was donated by Holocaust survivor Karoline Strauss Horowitz, installed in the executive mansion's state dining room.
 In 1968 she was awarded the Ruth Coltrane Cannon Award by Preservation NC.
 Moore also drafted plans to relandscape the gardens at the mansion.

 She was elected president of the Sir Walter Cabinet, a society open to spouses of North Carolina government officials, while still serving as first lady.
 Towards the end of her husband's administration, she appeared in the television program A Tour of the North Carolina Executive Mansion with Mrs. Dan K. Moore.

 After retiring from public life, Moore served as a trustee Raleigh Boychoir and of the North Carolina Museum of Art and sat as a member of the museum's education committee.
 She also served on the board of advisors at Meredith College and on the board of directors at the Raleigh Rescue Mission.